In Manchuria is the second book of Michael Meyer. The book describes his experiences during his three years living in Northeast China.

 I have no idea Neil Armstrong was in Korean War.
 His plane was hit and had to eject.
 Of course he came back safely, he got a moon to land after all.
 Others weren’t that lucky, including Mao’s son.

-Propaganda machines really like Korean War these days(2020).
-I just want to kindly remind them to think about who started it and how many people have died during this war.
-This is so 1984.
+Propaganda machines really like Korean War these days, maybe they forget who started the war and don’t give a crap about how many people have died during this war.